sdc-china/IDA-doc/_posts/2019-02-14-reference-faq.md

     - Answer: YES. though the intermediary sql scripts must be executed for each consecutive version we skip.
 Refer to [step one](https://sdc-china.github.io/IDA-doc/references/references-migrating-and-updating-your-application.html) in migration doc
 1. FAQ: Why can't I launch the BP3 human services on firefox grid?
     - Answer: The firefox selenium driver that we used(geckodriver-v0.23.0) cannot launch the BP3 human services when the selenium version is 3.14.0.
 This will be fixed in the next release.
+1. FAQ: Do we need the BPM admin to execute WAS commands permanently or we can use another user with similar/less permissions in configuration?
+    - Answer: We need WAS admin role to execute WAS commands to do deployment if the version is BAW v18 less.
+If it's BAW v18.0.0.2 or better, there is no need to configure WAS Admin in IDA.
+1. FAQ: There are only user and admin two roles in doc.
+Can we define more roles?
+    - Answer: Yes. e.g You need an infrustrure ADMIN role to do all servers configuartion.
+It could be done thru  custimzation for role permission control.
+1. FAQ: Can we use a different user for the REST API configuration?
+    - Answer: YES.
+Please make sure the user is in group either tw_authors or tw_admins.